 13. There’s no such thing as personal space.

 And forget about being politically correct.
-It may bother our American expectation that “all are created equal,” but in Panama, they see no problem with charging higher prices to foreigners.
+We Americans are used to treating everyone equally, but in Panama, they see no problem with charging higher prices to foreigners.

 14. Panama has two independence days

-Panamanians enjoy fiestas and often celebrate with fireworks and parades.
-And if you’re not around in November, there’s also Panamanian Carnival to look forward to.
+During that time, Panamanians enjoy fiestas and often celebrate with fireworks and parades.

 15. You must pack for the climate

-Regardless of what month you travel, Panama is hot.
-Be sure to pack lightweight clothes and a pair of durable sandals.
+Regardless of what month you travel, Panama will be hot.
+Make sure to pack lightweight clothes and a pair of durable sandals.
 You’ll also need a hat, sunglasses, and sunscreen.

 If you plan to do any trekking, a good pair of hiking shoes will make your experience that much more enjoyable.